Koh Bon / Koh Tachai diving

 If you are an underwater photographer, you don’t want to miss out. . . bring the big memory card and enough batteries!
 Koh Tachai’s dive sites offer everything, from stunning landscapes to macro life and big fish encounters.

-The boat for this Khao Lak scuba diving trip will be the MV Chai Yo, one of the spacious day trip boats around.
-This monohull day trip boat offers a comfortable ride; it takes about 2 hours to reach Koh Bon.
-The sundeck gives you extra space to relax during the surface interval.
+The boat for this Khao Lak scuba diving trip is a spacious monohull day trip boat, which offers a comfortable ride; it takes about 1 hour to reach Koh Bon.

 Dive groups are based on certification level and dive experience.
 In this way, everybody will feel comfortable: from novice open water diver to the more experienced diver.
 The ratio is 4 divers to 1 Dive Master.
 Each Dive Master gives a detailed dive briefing to his group and helps you with setting up your diving gear.
 Dive time will be 45-60 minutes.